Intermediaries, go-betweens, brokers, and middlemen:

 Here are some examples of successful D2C operations out in the wild.

 Subscription-based businesses are classic and reliable examples of D2C sales in action.
 B2B businesses use kitting and construct mail order boxes to send directly to customers.
-A monthly coffee delivery service is a good example of this.
+A coffee of the month club is a good example of this.
 So is a business like BarkBox.
 They manufacture dog toys, treats, and accessories, and send boxes of it straight to consumers every month.
 For a subscription fee.

 No more going to Petco.